heioli/deep_reinforcement_nanodegree_project_3_collab_and_comp/README.md

 ### Getting Started

+#### Dependencies
+To run the code, the *udacity deep reinforcement learning* environment is required to be present on your machine.
+Prerequisite is a local Anaconda installation.
+To build the **drlnd** environment from scratch please follow the instructions at: [Install drlnd environment](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md#dependencies).

+#### The Environmnets

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)